Physical Education (Online, Professional Certification)

 Development of community recreational facilities and equipment for the handicapped from childhood through old age.
 Emphasis on promotion, organization and administration.

-PEG 640 Social Psychology of Sport and Physical Activity 3 Credits
+PEG 640 Social Psychology and Sports Psychology in Physical Activity and Sport 3 Credits

 Psycho-social development, psychological factors in competitive sport and social behavior in sport contexts.
 Includes emotions, the coach /athlete relationship, motivation, personality and mental training techniques.